openfaas-incubator/faas-o6s/README.md

 Profiling is disabled by default, to enable it set `pprof` environment variable to `true`.

-Pprof web UI can be access at `http://localhost:8081/debug/pprof/`.
+The `pprof` UI can be access at `http://localhost:8081/debug/pprof/`.
 The goroutine, heap and threadcreate profilers are enabled along with the full goroutine stack dump.

 Run the heap profiler: